 - Customer feedback.
 If you quantify your feedback into negative, neutral, and positive, check whether the balance changes after your design has gone live.

 - If support requests relating to website issues decrease after you deploy your new design.

-- Using Mouseflow’s heatmaps and session recording to understand if your redesign influences users to act how you’d like them to.
+- Using Mouseflow’s live heatmaps and session recording to understand if your redesign influences users to act how you’d like them to.

 We’ll look at the importance of benchmarking against your previous design shortly.